 9. Where are the best opportunities for developing coal mine methane projects in the U.S.?

 CMOP has profiled 50 active underground coal mines in the U.S. that have significant gas levels that may make them promising candidates for project development.
 As of 2012, about 24 of these mines have degasification (drainage) systems in place.

 More information about candidate coal mines (PDF) » (207 pp, 1.6MB)

 10. What is ventilation air methane and how can it be used?

 Methane is an explosive gas that is a hazard to underground miners.
 To ensure mine safety, fresh air is circulated through underground coal mines using ventilation systems to dilute in-mine concentrations of methane to levels well below explosive levels.
 These concentrations are regulated by mine safety authorities in each country.
-Typically, methane concentrations in ventilation air range from 0.1 percent to 1.0 percent.
+Typically, methane concentrations in ventilation air range from 0.1% to 1.0%.

 Ventilation air methane (also known as VAM) refers to the very dilute methane that is released from underground mine ventilation shafts.
 VAM represents over half of all coal mining emissions in the United States and worldwide.
 With few exceptions, it is simply released to the atmosphere.

 It is technically possible to convert the dilute methane in ventilation air to useful energy.
 The economic feasibility of these projects on a commercial scale is being demonstrated.